Cariboo Community Deathcaring Network

 “I too appreciate the space Nicola and Angela hold for the Death Cafe.
 I'm without words, yet absolutely engaged.”

-We invite you to come as you are, from wherever you are.
+You are always invited to come as you are, from wherever you are.

 Come and talk about Death and leave feeling a little more alive.